HardeepAsrani/latte/README.md

 - Fixed default in Alpha Control.
 - Fixed selective refresh issue, which was causing Customizer to return in older version of WordPress.
 - Fixed text overlapping issue in mobile.

+## Version 2.1 ##

+- Added image option to Services widget
+- Added color picker to Skills widget.
+- Added more social icons.
+- Added a default icon for unknown links.
+- Added homepage link to site title.
+- Loading imagesloader from the core now.
+- Updated Sendinblue instructions.
+- Fixed word wrapping in homepage.